The Witching Hour (DC Comics)

-The Witching Hour was an American comic book horror anthology published by DC Comics from 1969 to 1978.
+The Witching Hour is an American comic book horror anthology published by DC Comics from 1969 to 1978.

 Publication history

 The series was published for 85 issues from February–March 1969 to October 1978.
 Its tagline was "It's 12 o'clock...
 The Witching Hour!" and was changed to "It's midnight..." from issue #14 onwards.
 The series was originally edited by Dick Giordano, who was replaced by Murray Boltinoff with issue #14.
 Nick Cardy was the cover artist for The Witching Hour for issues #1–6, 11–12, 15–16, 18–52, and 60.
 Stories in the comic were "hosted" and introduced by three witches, Mordred, Mildred, and Cynthia, initially designed by artist Alex Toth.

 After The Witching Hours cancellation as a result of the "DC Implosion", the title was merged with The Unexpected until issue #209.
 The witches were later revived along with the hosts of the companion series House of Secrets and House of Mystery as important characters in Neil Gaiman's The Sandman.